 If you know someone with whom you would like to room, the student housing staff will make every effort to assign students together if these instructions are followed:

 Each housing application is filled out requesting the same type of accommodations and the same priorities;

 The first person you should contact is your RA to inform them of your situation.
 The RA will try to mediate between the parties involved.
 If the mediation fails or if the situation is a friendly move, your first opportunity to move will be two weeks after school has been in session.
 Detailed information regarding room changes will be posted in the halls prior to the designated room change period.

-Notice: During the Fall 2020 Semester, Student Housing will not be granting room or roommate changes.
+Notice: During the Spring 2021 Semester, Student Housing may not be granting room or roommate changes.
 Students can bring any concerns to their Residence Director.

 Please refer to the Housing Calendar.

 All residence halls will be closed during Winter Break but remain open during both Thanksgiving and Spring Breaks.
 Students will need to find an alternate place to stay during the closure period, but are permitted to leave their belongings in their rooms if returning for the Spring Semester.
 The apartment complexes will remain open during the Winter Break.